base9-theme/base9-templates/TEMPLATE_GUIDE.md

 #### Selection

+There are three types of recommende selection style for different scenarios:

 Use `selection.p25` as background by default.

-However, if the theme is for something that can select on top of some other highlight, use inverted style.
+If the theme is for something that can select on top of some other highlight, reverse background and foreground for selected section if the app supports it.

-For example, terminal selection should use inverted style, since some terminal app already has some highlights.
-And terminal selection could be selecting the highlighted text.
+For example, terminal selection should use *inverted style*, since apps running inside the terminal, such as vim, may already have some highlighted selection.

+If reversing background and foreground is not possible, use *inverted style*:
+`selection.p75` as background and `background` as foreground.

 TODO(CONTRIB): reword this.

-### Special notes for with terminal apps
+### Special notes about terminal apps

 #### differentiate UI sections

 Sometimes we need to differentiate UI sections, but border is not possible/ideal.
-In that case, use either inverted element or `p25` as background.
+In that case, use either *inverted style* or `p25` as background.

 #### Limitted to ANSI 16

 Use `ansi.*` only.

-TODO support `primary`, `secondary`, and aboslute color aliases.
+TODO: support `primary`, `secondary`, and aboslute color aliases.

 #### Limitted to ANSI 256